shikhars/shudum/README.md

 ### Version

 - Current Version: v0.0.1
+- Shudum is currently only optimized for desktop
+- Responsive design coming soon
 - Note: This is a pre-release version.
 This version should not be considered production-ready.